 The sense of taste: from the right mix

 Based on the information that is transported from the tongue to the brain, there are thought to be at least five basic qualities of taste.
 Many dishes are made up of a combination of different tastes.
 Some dishes taste sweet-sour, for example, while others are salty and savory.
 The basic tastes are:

 What we perceive as sweetness is usually caused by sugar and its derivatives such as fructose or lactose.
-But other types of substances can also activate the that respond to sweetness.
+But other types of substances can also activate the sensory cells that respond to sweetness.
 These include, for example, some protein building blocks like amino acids, and also alcohols in fruit juices or alcoholic drinks.

 It is mostly acidic solutions like lemon juice or organic acids that taste sour.
 This sensation is caused by hydrogen ions, chemical symbol: H+, split off by an acid dissolved in a watery solution.

 Food containing table salt is mainly what we taste as salty.
 The chemical basis of this taste is salt crystal, which consists of sodium and chloride.
 Mineral salts like the salts of potassium or magnesium can also cause a sensation of saltiness.

 Bitter taste is brought about by many fundamentally different substances.
 In total there are about 35 different proteins in the sensory cells that respond to bitter substances.
 From an evolutionary standpoint, this can be explained by the many different bitter species of plants, some of which were poisonous.
 Recognizing which ones were indeed poisonous was a matter of survival.